Workplace Pressure Is a Signal

 Step 2 — Mapping Stress Patterns

-If further clarity is needed, organizations often continue with a targeted stress survey.
+When additional clarity is needed, organizations often continue with a targeted diagnostic step.

-The Stress Bottleneck Survey is designed to identify where stress concentrates across roles, workflows, expectations, and decision structures.
+The Workplace Stress Bottleneck Survey helps identify where pressure concentrates across roles, workflows, expectations, and decision structures.

 It helps organizations: